Li'l Abner: The Complete Dailies & Color Sundays

 Li'l Abner: The Complete Dailies & Color Sundays, also known as The Complete Li'l Abner, is a series collecting the American comic strip Li'l Abner written and drawn by Al Capp, originally distributed by the syndicate United Feature Syndicate and later by Chicago Tribune New York News Syndicate, in total during 43 years before the strip ended.
 The strip debuted in August 1934 and at its peak, it had an estimated readership of over 60 million people regularly.
 The collection is published by The Library of American Comics.

 Background

 On January 26, 2010, The Library of American Comics announced that their next reprint series would be a collection of Al Capp's Li'l Abner, the first volume of the series' was planned to be released in April the same year.
-This would be the comic strip's first reprint since Denis Kitchen and his Kitchen Sink Press' effort to publish the comic strip as a whole during the 1990s, this without a completion after the company going under.
+This would be the comic strip's first reprint since Denis Kitchen and his Kitchen Sink Press' effort to publish the comic strip as a whole during the 1990s, which ended without a completion after the company went under.

 However, LoAC's venture also ended with an incomplete run, as publication of further volumes ceased in 2017.

 Dark Horse has later reprinted the years of the strip when Frank Frazetta assisted Capp on the strip.